eosnetworkfoundation/grant-framework/docs/faq.md

 ### What if I want to leverage another open-source project.
 Is that OK?

 Yes.
-As long as you abibe by the licenses on that open-source project.
+As long as you abide by the licenses on that open-source project.

 ### What can I do if my application was rejected?

-The Grant Committee stives to provide useful feedback.
+The Grant Committee strives to provide useful feedback.
 It is possible you can modify your application and re-apply.
 Or try a different type project for funding.

 ### Why have other grants made it through the system faster than mine?

 Each application is unique.
-They need to be approved by the Grant Committee first - which may result in a number of meetingd to resolve a difference of opinion.
+They need to be approved by the Grant Committee first - which may result in a number of meetings to resolve a difference of opinion.
 Secondly, the Grant Evaluators may request modifications to your application, which may also slow down the process.

 ## Application Process